Larry Groce

 Sidemen on his recordings have included Garth Hudson and Richard Manuel (The Band), Ry Cooder, Jim Keltner, Billy Ray Latham and Dean Webb (The Dillards), Gib Gilbeau, Melissa Manchester, Sneaky Pete Kleinow (Flying Burrito Brothers), and Emory Gordy, Jr. (Elvis Presley, John Denver, Emmy Lou Harris).
 On Live Forever he sings a duet with old friend Ray Wylie Hubbard.

 In 1976, his satiric novelty song "Junk Food Junkie" became a top-ten national hit.
-It generated feature articles in The New York Times and People Magazine and led to radio and television appearances on The Tonight Show, The Merv Griffin Show, American Bandstand, The Midnight Special, The Rich Little Show, Nashville Now, The Disney Channel, Doctor Demento (it was Demento’s “Song of the Year in ‘76) and A Prairie Home Companion.
+It generated feature articles in The New York Times and People Magazine and led to radio and television appearances on The Tonight Show, The Merv Griffin Show, American Bandstand, The Midnight Special, The Rich Little Show, Nashville Now, The Disney Channel, Doctor Demento and A Prairie Home Companion.

 Between 1979 and 1990 Larry’s vocals and songs were included on nine Disney albums including Disney’s Children’s Favorites Volumes I-IV, Disney’s Lullaby Favorites and Disney’s Christmas Favorites I-II, most of which are still selling.
 His first Disney recording, Winnie-the-Pooh for President, was nominated for a Grammy - “Best Recording for Children” - in 1976.
 Altogether, 36 of Larry’s songs have been recorded on Walt Disney Records, including a series of “Little Golden Book” book/records.
 Four of these Disney albums were awarded gold records two platinum.

-Larry has performed in almost every state of the USA as well as in Canada, Mexico, Venezuela, France, England, Italy, Greece and Russia, and has appeared on television and radio shows in Canada, England and Russia.
+Larry has performed in almost every state of the USA as well as in Canada, Mexico, Venezuela, France, England, Italy, Greece, Russia and Slovakia and has appeared on television and radio shows in Canada, England and Russia.
 From 1972-1985 he was part of a National Endowment for the Arts sponsored "musician-in- residence" program, visiting schools in twenty different states.
 The first of those residencies brought him to West Virginia.

 In the 1970’s Larry composed music for two film documentaries, one of which was shown at the President's White House Conference on Children.
 In 1991, he produced, directed and composed music for an audio version of "Gauley Mountain", a collection of 81 historical poems by the late WV Poet Laureate Louise McNeill.
 In 2003 he produced a three-hour audio version of five short stories written by Louise’s father, G.D.
 McNeill, in his book, “The Last Forest - Tales of the Allegheny Woods.”
 He owned and operated The Morgantown School of Ballet from 1980-85 and was part owner of West Virginia's only statewide arts and entertainment alternative tabloid, Graffiti, from 1990 until 2004.